CinarIoan/RealSenseExamples/README.md

  - One alternative is to install Ubuntu on the RaspberryPi
  - Another alternative is to find different ways to install the libraries for Python
  - A third alternative is to try using C/C++ instead of Python.

+<h4>Other things to mention</h4>

+The RealSense Camera works best with USB 3 but so far, were no problems connecting to USB 2